Soudal Quick-Step: Sponsorship and ownership

 The team is operated by the company Decolef Lux, based in Luxembourg with branches in France and Belgium.
 A majority shareholder of the company is a Czech businessman Zdeněk Bakala.
 Title sponsors throughout its history have been Quick-Step Flooring, a division of Mohawk Industries, who had previously been co-sponsors of the Mapei team from 1999 to 2003.

 Belgian pharmaceutical company Omega Pharma had two spells as title co-sponsors (2003–07 and 2012–16), using either the company name or one of its products.
 Either side of its first involvement with this team, Omega were sponsors of their Belgian rivals.

 Deceuninck, a manufacturer of PVC-systems windows, became the primary sponsors from 2019, with Quick-Step Floors remaining as secondary sponsor.
 At the Tour of Flanders in 2020 and 2021, the team carried the name of a Deceuninck product line, Elegant, rather than that of the company.
 Deceuninck ended their sponsorship of the team following the 2021 season, while Quick-Step Floors extended their sponsorship until 2027.

+In 2023 Belgian company Soudal joined as a title sponsor.